ChewKeanHo/AutomataCI/README.md

 ## To Contribute

-AutomataCI cannot be made successfully without contributions from (Holloway) Chew, Kean Ho and supports from external folks.
+AutomataCI cannot be made successfully without contributions from (Holloway) Chew, Kean Ho, his teams, and supports from external folks.
 If you had been using AutomataCI and wish to contribute back, there are 2 ways to do so: